webdriverio-community/node-geckodriver/README.md

 ### `download`

-Method to download an Geckodriver with a particular version.
-If version parameter is omitted it tries to download the latest available version of the driver.
+Method to download a Geckodriver with a particular version.
+If a version parameter is omitted it tries to download the latest available version of the driver.

 __Params:__ `string` - version of Geckodriver to download (optional)